St. Nicholas Day 2024: Learn About The Feast of Sinterklaas

 A few legends of St. Nicholas relate to the story of Santa Claus—one about gift-giving and the other about children.

-In one tale, a poor man had three daughters and no dowry for any of them, thus eliminating their chance at marriage and risking their being sold into slavery instead.
+In one tale, a poor man had three daughters and no dowry for any of them, thus eliminating their chance of marriage and increasing their risk of being sold into slavery instead.
 Mysteriously, as each girl came of marriageable age, a bag of gold (or, in some versions, a ball of gold or orange) was lobbed through a window and landed in a sock or shoe near the hearth.
-The unknown gift-giver was presumed to have been Nicholas, and the situation inspired the placement of the fireplace of stockings or shoes into which gifts were placed.
+The unknown gift-giver was presumed to have been Nicholas, and the tale inspired the placement of stockings or shoes near the fireplace where they were filled with gifts.

 Another legend dates from long after Nicholas’s passing.
 In his home village, during a celebration on the anniversary of Nicholas’s death, a young boy was kidnapped to become a slave to a neighboring region’s emir.
 The family grieved for a year, and on the anniversary of the boy’s disappearance, they refused to leave their home.
 Good thing: As the story goes, Nicholas appeared, spirited the boy away from his captors, and deposited him in his house—with the gold cup from which he was serving the emir still in his hand.
 This once again established Nicholas as a patron and protector of children.